 This course will identify and examine the 18 critical infrastructures, examine the National Infrastructure Protection Plan, and evaluate critical facility and network infrastructure from an all-hazards perspective.
-Online course.

-ERM 518 Disaster Mitigation
+ERM 518 Disaster Mitigation & Preparedness 3 Semester Hours

-This course will examine disaster mitigation from an all-hazards perspective and determine appropriate mitigation strategies for various disasters.
-This course will further evaluate mitigation strategies on critical infrastructure and essential resources and the impact of mitigation strategies on national security.
-Online course.
+This course offers a comprehensive analysis of disaster mitigation and preparedness strategies for various disasters from an all-hazards perspective.
+It provides an in-depth assessment of appropriate mitigation and preparedness strategies for critical infrastructure and essential resources and explores the impact of these strategies on national security.